sonots/dummer/README.md

     Specify how many messages to generate per second.
 Default: 500 msgs / sec

+* workers

+    Specify number of processes for parallel processing.

 * delimiter

     Specify the delimiter between each field.
 Default: "\t" (Tab)